davedittrich/field-guide-security-training-campaign/docs/Chapter01-03-FramingStrategies.md

 Tactical Technology Collective’s [My Shadow](https://myshadow.org/train) includes a few great  activities and workshops crafted around the idea that people can more easily make sense of best practices if they start by talking about services people already use and the data that is being collected.

-This framing is particularly useful in newsrooms that cover low-risk topics but are interested in building digital security capacity.
+This framing is particularly useful in {{ target_audience_lower }} that cover low-risk topics but are interested in building digital security capacity.
 The activities are divided into 30-minute modules, which you should complement with discussions on the topic.

 ## Reflecting on Existing Security Practices